keguangzhang/cse15l-lab-reports/lab-report3.md

 written_2/travel_guides/berlitz1/WhatToJapan.txt:        each month) and at Kitano Temmangu shrine (25th), but there are many
 ```
 The command takes in the given string and compares it to all the text of the files in written_2.
 It returns the name of the file and a part of the text that includes the string.

+**Citation:** All the information was found in this website (https://www.geeksforgeeks.org/grep-command-in-unixlinux/).